osteele/tonic.ts/README.md

 diagrams that I'm using to learn guitar.

-It isn't intended to be useful to anyone but me in its current state, but it's slowly evolving towards a library of re-usable API.
+It isn't intended to be useful to anyone but me in its current state, but it's slowly evolving towards a re-usable API.

 ## Features